earnestt1234/FED3_Viz/Manual.md

 <p align="center">
 	<img src="img/examples/daynightplot.png" width="500">
 </p>
 Day/Night Plots show average values for Groups of data during daytime and nighttime.
 What is consider day or night is set by the times selected in **Settings > General > Shade dark periods (lights on/off)**.
 Regardless of the value plotted, the bars represent the *Group average of the daily or nightly average values of each file*.
-That is, for each file, the program averages the selected value for all its day or night periods; those values represent the individual FED data points, and they are averaged to create the value for the bar.
+That is, for each file, the program averages the selected value for all its day or night periods and divides by the number of day/night periods completed; those values represent the individual FED data points, and they are averaged to create the value for the bar.
 Note that both individual values and error bars can be shown for these plots.

 ### Day/Night Interpellet Interval Plot